Vietnam Enterprise Investments Limited and Vietnam Growth Fund Limited AGMs

 the fund, by voting overwhelmingly to continue.”

-Vietnam is generally seen as one of the world’s more promising
+Vietnam is generally seen as one of the world’s most promising

-frontier markets, as reform allows underlying demographic, social and
+frontier markets, as reform, allow underlying demographic, social and

 cultural forces to come into their own as powerful growth drivers.
 The